susovanhaldar/susovanhaldar/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning deep learning
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me by email: susovanimp@gmail.com
+- 📫 Reach me by email: susovanimp@gmail.com

 <!---
 susovanhaldar/susovanhaldar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.